 - 1. Not purchase illiquid securities if, in the aggregate, more than 15% of its net assets would be invested in illiquid securities.
 If the percentage of the Fund's net assets invested in illiquid securities exceeds 15% due to market activity, the Fund will take appropriate measures to reduce its holdings of illiquid securities as soon as reasonably practicable. - 2.
-Under normal circumstances, invest at least 80% of its net assets, plus any borrowings for investment purposes, in securities of China-based companies.
+Under normal circumstances, invest at least 80% of its net assets, plus any borrowings for investment purposes, in securities of "China Internet Companies" (as defined in the Prospectus).